Nagesh-tri/nextjs-dashboard/app/learn.md

     - Next uses *file-System* routing.
     - only page.tsx is pubilcally accessable.
     - layout.tsx is file that share ui comps accorss folder (nesting.)
+    -
+    - next/link : compo for navigating.
+      - The <a> tag of HTML refreshes the page completly .
+      - however Link component optemizes the navigation
+      - built-in component that extends the HTML <a> tag to provide prefetching and client-side navigation between routes
+      - Next.js automatically code splits your application by route segments